 - Slide down to open the Control Center on your device.

-- Tap on the Airplane mode button to Turn On.
+- Tap on the Airplane mode button to Turn it On.

 - Wait for a few seconds and then Turn Off the Airplane mode.

-It will disable and then enable the active network connection and clear the stored DNS cache.
+It will disable and enable the active network connection and clear the stored DNS cache.

 Alternatively, there is an advanced but more complex way to clear the DNS cache using the Reset Network settings option under the Settings app > General > Transfer or Reset iPhone > Reset.